openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

       - Infrastructure
 ```

+To support upgrades and maintain better signaling for the cluster, the
+Performance Profile Controller will also inspect the Nodes to update a global
+identifier at start up.
+We will only update the identifier to true if our
+criteria is met, otherwise we will not change the state to "off" as disabling this
+feature is not supported.
+We will determine to be in workload pinning mode if
+all the master nodes are configured with a capacity
+(`management.workload.openshift.io/cores`) for workload partitioning.
+If that is
+true we will set the global identifier otherwise we leave it as is.

 ### Workflow Description

-The end user will be expected to set the installer config to
+The end user will be expected to provide the default machine configs to turn on
-`installConfig.cpuPartitioning: AllNodes` to turn on the feature for the whole
-cluster.
-As well as provide a `PerformanceProfile` manifest that describes their
+the feature for the whole cluster.
+As well as provide a `PerformanceProfile`
-desired `isolated` and `reserved` CPUSet and the `Infrastructure` enum provided
+manifest that describes their desired `isolated` and `reserved` CPUSet and the
-to the list in the `workloads` enum list.
+`Infrastructure` enum provided to the list in the `workloads` enum list.

 **High level sequence diagram:**